Races and Cultures: Culture of the Empire of Splendour

 Imperial Courier Service

 In order to maintain such a sprawling bureaucracy, the Empire needed to have a method of sending messages quickly and efficiently.
 Thus was born the Imperial Courier Service.
-Imperial couriers wear a distinctive yellow sash and ride the fast shandix.
+Imperial couriers wear a distinctive yellow sash and ride the fast shandix antelope.
 They are employed to carry dispatches and paperwork throughout the Empire.
 Imperial citizens are required by law to aid them wherever possible, including surrendering transport to them.
 Interfering with an Imperial Courier is a capital offence.

-The Merchant's League copied this idea, the only difference (apart from the material carried) is that League Couriers wear a red sash, and the laws that concern them are enforced by the League.
+The Merchants League copied this idea, the only difference (apart from the material carried) is that League Couriers wear a red sash, and the laws that concern them are enforced by the League.
 The couriers change mounts at Imperial or League Waystations and travel fast and light.
 A few hundred yards in either direction from a waystation is a gong that an approaching courier strikes to alert the staff of the to prepare a fresh mount and food.
 Misuse of the gong warrants a stiff fine (5000 yen or 50 gp) and sometimes a jail sentence

 The courier services are only for official matters and not available for use by the public.
 Several postal services have appeared based upon the courier model, but they are less efficient and, being private ventures, do not have the vast legal might to protect their charges.
 Most mail is sent informally, by passing it on to someone going in the same direction.